1. Data protection – at a glance

 Personal data will be processed once you use this website.
 Personal data is data through which you can be identified individually.
 This privacy statement explains which data we are processing and how we are using it.

 We inform you that data transmission on the internet, including but not limited to encrypted communication, can be subject to security gaps.
 Therefore, Just Access shall adopt all necessary and reasonable means to ensure that all of your data is protected and that you have an optimal experience while visiting and using the Website.

-The responsible office for the data processing of this website is:
+The controller for the data processing of this website is:

 Just Access e.
 V. NGO

 Any request can be sent without formality at this email address.

 Often, certain data processing is only possible with your explicit and voluntary consent.
 You can withdraw your consent at any time.
 Doing so, an informal message via E-Mail is sufficient.
 The data processing, which took place before the withdrawal of consent, remains lawful.